borisnliscool/bnl-housing/README.md

 <br>

 > [!Warning]
-> The project is not finished, and should not be used in production.<br>
+> This project is currently under development and is not yet ready for production use.
+You may encounter bugs, incomplete features, or other issues that could affect functionality. <br>
-> No support will be given until release.
+> No support will be provided until the official release.
+If you encounter any problems or have feedback, please consider joining our Discord community [here](https://boris.foo/discord) and sharing your thoughts. <br>

-A player property resource that allows users to purchase, sell, decorate, store vehicles and more.
-With bridges for every majour framework it should work out of the box on pretty much any server.
+> To track the current progress of the project, visit our [project tracker](https://github.com/users/borisnliscool/projects/1).

 ### Features